rohit01/blog_backup/_posts/2014-04-12-setting-up-python-virtual-environment.md

     (venv)$ deactivate
 ````

-Virtualenv can efectively help you maintain library dependencies for different projects.
-You can even maintain different version of python using virtualenv.
-It is even used for single installation of Python in a System.
+Virtualenv can help you maintain conflicting library dependencies, python versions for different projects, in the same system.
+It is commonly used in production systems even with a single python application.

 **And as always, Thanks for reading :)**